Gorbiscape

 Gorbiscape is a small genus of funnel weavers.
-It was first described by Alireza Zamani and Yuri M. Marusik in 2020, and it has only been found in Tajikistan.
-As of December 2024 it contains only two species: G. agelenoides and G. gorbachevi.
+It was first described by Alireza Zamani and Yuri M. Marusik in 2020,.

+Distribution

+First only described from Tajikistan, the genus now also contains species from North Africa, the Canary Islands, and Uzbekistan.

 Etymology

 The name is a combination of "Gorbi", the nickname for Mikhail Gorbachev, and the ending of Agelescape, to which it is similar.